Illustrated Musical Instruments From A to Z

 There are African percussion groups where you can take along a drum for the evening.
 Sit with others and get into some shared rhythmic beats.

-See the bands Santana and Osibisa for some conga beats.
+See the bands Santana and Osibisa for some serious conga playing.

 Drums